-Within Hypo Tirol Bank AG short-term liquidity risk is quantified and monitored on the basis of the key figures of liquidity coverage potential (A'LCP) and the supervisory key figures of liquidity coverage ratio (LCR).
+Hypo Tirol Bank quantifies and monitors short-term liquidity risk on the basis of the key figures of liquidity coverage potential (A'LCP) and the supervisory key figures of liquidity coverage ratio (LCR).
 The LCR forecast is integrated into liquidity risk management as an early warning instrument.
 In addition, LCR, liquidity buffer and liquidity sensitive products are monitored on a daily basis by means of the liquidity risk data board.
 Refinancing risk is quantified via structural liquidity risk and the supervisory key figure of NSFR (Net Stable Funding Ratio) and monitored via a refinancing monitoring system (comparison of planned/actual data).
-In 2018, the LCR key figure accounted for averagely 149%.
-Within Hypo Tirol Bank AG, liquidity control is managed by the treasury department.
+On 31 December 2019, the LCR key figure accounted for averagely 179%.
+The Hypo Tirol Bank treasury department manages liquidity risk control.

-Hypo Tirol Bank AG defines operational risk as the danger of loss caused by the inappropriateness or failure of internal procedures, individuals, systems or external events.
-Moreover risks arising out of information and communication technologies are also defined as operational risks.
+Hypo Tirol Bank defines operational risk as the danger of loss caused by the inappropriateness or failure of internal procedures, individuals, systems or external events.
+Moreover risks arising out of information and communication technologies (ICT) are also defined as operational risks.
 Strategic risks and reputation risks are excluded whereas legal risks are included.